Skip to main content

 What is supply chain management?

 The oversight that companies themselves have in terms of their supply chain will vary greatly.
-Some will have spoken to every supplier involved, from the smallholder farmer to those that sew the products.
-Others will just collect the finished garment from the contracted factory, never knowing where the fabric, let alone the cotton came from.
+Some will have spoken to every supplier involved.
+Others will just receive the finished garment from the contracted factory, never knowing where the fabric, let alone the cotton came from.

 Companies with ethical supply chains